kinsta-content/node-js-photo-sharing-app/Chapters/02 - Chapter 2/README.md

 ---

-# 2.5 How does Express make my life easier?
+# 2.5 How Does Express Make My Life Easier?

 Let's repeat what we have previously done but in the express way.